rightjs/rightjs-core/doc/en/core/class.md

 ## Inheritance

-Inheritance looks the same way it is in [Prototype][], except in RightJS you refer to a super method by calling the `this.$super` variable
+Inheritance looks the same way it does in [Prototype][], except in RightJS you refer to a super method by calling the `this.$super` variable

     var Girl = new Class({